 The Korea-Mongolia International Dinosaur Expedition (nickname, KID expedition) began in 2006 with the cooperation of the Korea Institute of Geoscience and Mineral Resources (KIGAM) and the Paleontological Center of the Mongolian Academy of Sciences (PCMAS).
 The purpose of this expedition was to discover, collect, and study scientifically important dinosaur specimens from the Gobi Desert in Mongolia, and to utilize displayable specimens in the new dinosaur museum at the Hwaseong City.

 The KID expedition ran for about 40 days in the Gobi between August and September of every year from 2006 to 2010.
 The team coordinated by KIGAM was augmented each year by dinosaur researchers from eleven countries such as Korea, the USA, Canada, China, Japan, and so on.
 So, this project was the first multi-international dinosaur expedition in the Gobi after the famous Roy Chapman Andrews’s expedition of the American Museum of Natural History in 1923.
-The expedition team consisted of average of 15 researchers and 13 Mongolian supporters such as drivers, cooks, and workers.
+The expedition team consisted of an average of 15 researchers and 13 Mongolian supporters such as drivers, cooks, and workers.
 Two Russian military trucks and several mini-vans were used for transportation.

 Almost all expeditions had been performed in the southwestern Gobi such as the Nemegt Basin, Altan Uul, Khermeen Tsav, Bugiin Tsav, Gurlin Tsav, Nogon Tsav, Khuree Tsav, Ulan Khushu, and Tsagan Khushu plus Bayan Shiree, Khar Khutul, and Shine Us Khudag in the eastern Gobi in 2007.